 I’ll go into more detail further down, but here is a brief overview of my life, from my early years and up to this point.

 I was born in Darby and grew up in the small town of Folcroft, both of which are in Delaware County Pennsylvania.
 My “education” is as follows:

-- Grade School – I graduated from St. Georges in Glenolden, PA
+- Grade School – I graduated from St. George in Glenolden, PA

 - High School – Monsignor Bonner in Drexel Hill, PA